 There is no system of free absences at Howard Payne University.
-Students are expected and urged to attend all class sessions.
-Students must attend a minimum of 75% of class sessions to receive credit for a course.
-Absences are counted from the first day class meets, not from the day a student registers.
-Excessive absences result in an automatic "F" for the class, even though class work may show that students are passing.
+To ensure that students do not miss significant instructional material that jeopardizes their success in class, students are expected and urged to attend all class sessions.
+Students have full responsibility for accounting to their instructor for absences.
+Absences are counted from the first day the class meets, not from the date the student registers.
+A student must attend class a minimum of 75% of the sessions in order to receive credit for the course.
+Students who exceed the "allowable absences" will be assigned a grade of F. However, given extenuating circumstances, a student may request an opportunity to rectify the deficiencies created by their absences.
+In such cases, the faculty member may approve a plan to complete missing assignments.
 All absences, excused or unexcused, count as absences.
 Work for an excused absence may be made up, but the absence still counts.
 Each instructor may establish a more stringent absence policy if it is outlined in the course syllabus.